navidasaman/saman-parallax-effect/README.md

+### Site can be viewed at: Site can be viewed at: https://navidasaman.github.io/saman-parallax-effect/
-# Experimented with parallax and created a website
+## Experimented with parallax and created a website

 # Getting Started with Create React App